The All About Me Poster

-Step 8: Display the All About Me transparency.
+Step 8: Display the All About Me page for the class.
 Ask: "If someone wanted to write a biography about your life, what would you want them to write?"
-Show the elements they will fill-in and model how to complete the All About Me page by completing it for yourself or a fictitious character.
+Show the elements they will fill in and model how to complete the All About Me page by completing it for yourself or a fictitious character.

 Step 9: Explain to the students that today they will be pre-writing their poster by completing the All About Me page.
 Have students begin the All About Me page.
 Circulate the classroom and provide assistance when needed.

 Step 10: Introduce your completed Read All About Me poster with the students.
 Point out how you transferred the information from your All About Me page to the poster.
 Emphasize the importance of using favorite colors to decorate the poster and how you made it represent you.
 If the students will be making their own posters, explain the steps to them.
 Share with them that they will be receiving their own poster to complete after they finish the peer and teacher final review.